wilsonmar/wilsonmar.github.io/_posts/2017-10-31-owasp-testing.md

 1. Guild and run the project on the device.
 1. Trust the app again under Settings -> General -> Device Management.

+<a target="_blank" href="https://www.linkedin.com/company/practical-devsecops/">Certified DevSecOps</a> <a target="_blank" href="https://www.linkedin.com/in/prateekgianchandani/">Prateek Gianchandani of Dubai</a> (<a target="_blank" href="https://highaltitudehacks.com/">highaltitudehacks.com</a>)wrote DVIA to contain vulnerabilities which we aim to use various testing tools (such as MDM) to find, <a target="_blank" href="https://philkeeble.com/ios/Setting-Up-iOS/">as described</a> by <a target="_blank" href="https://cheats.philkeeble.com">Phil Keeble</a>:

+WARNING: On a test phone (not your personal phone):

+1. Local Data Storage
+1. Jailbreak Detection <a target="_blank" href="https://philkeeble.com/ios/reverse-engineering/iOS-Bypass-Jailbreak/">Bypass</a> using CheckRa1n
+1. Excessive Permissions
+1. <a target="_blank" href="https://philkeeble.com/ios/reverse-engineering/iOS-Runtime-Manipulation/">Runtime Manipulation</a>
+1. <a target="_blank" href="https://philkeeble.com/ios/reverse-engineering/iOS-Anti-Anti-Hooking/">Anti Anti Hooking/Debugging</a>
+1. Binary Protection
+1. <a target="_blank" href="https://philkeeble.com/ios/iOS-Bypass-Fingerprint/">Touch/Face ID Biometric Bypass</a>
+1. Phishing
+1. <a target="_blank" href="https://philkeeble.com/ios/iOS-Side-Channel-Leakage/">Side Channel Data Leakage</a>
+1. IPC Issues
+1. Broken Cryptography
+1. Webview Issues
+1. <a target="_blank" href="https://philkeeble.com/ios/iOS-Network-Layer-Security/">Network Layer Security</a>
+1. Application Patching
+1. Sensitive Information in Memory

 <hr />